Russia Goes for Gold, Increases Its Hoard by 1.1 Million Ounces

 Having thought of everything in the case of an economic disaster, Johnson’s plan also covers the possibility of a “bank holiday”: In his speech, he stressed that the bullion was being stored “outside of the banking system”.

-china, gold, russia, seeking alpha, silver, the fed
+china, Featured, gold, russia, seeking alpha, silver, the fed